lisahandsonline/Internet-Safety-Driving-Licence/README.md

 - Identification of a cyberbully
 - The law and cyberbullying
 - Dealing with a cyberbully
-- Being a cyberbuddy and adovate
+- Being a cyberbuddy and advocate

 Here is what has been developed so far in **Google Docs**: